ShrutiR23/Movie_Recommendation_System/README.md

 # 🎬 Movie Recommendation System

 This project is a **Movie Recommendation System** that uses machine learning to deliver personalized movie suggestions.
-It applies **vectorization (TF-IDF)** for content-based filtering and features a clean **Streamlit** web interface for user interaction.
+It applies **CountVectorizer** for content-based filtering and features a clean **Streamlit** web interface for user interaction.

 ---